ARC project GWAS

 Gravitational Wave Science (GWAS)

 The two LIGO interferometers in the USA and the Virgo interferometer at the European Gravitational Observatory (EGO) in Cascina, near Pisa (Italy) are the three most sensitive GW detectors in operation to date.
-The Virgo Collaboration counts about 280 members and 26 European research institutions.
+The Virgo Collaboration counts more than 500 members from all over Europe.
 The two LIGO detectors came into operation after a long phase of significant upgrades in September 2015 for the so called observation run O1, in which the first observation of GWs was made.
 The Virgo detector joined LIGO toward the end of the observing run O2 in August 2017.
 LIGO and Virgo have a memorandum of agreement according to which data from the three interferometers is shared, data analyses are performed jointly, and publications are signed jointly.

 Promoters of the convention: